cliffordyeboah12/udcf-research-tools/README.md

-# UDCF Research Tools: Universal Dimensionless Cutting Framework
+# UDCF Research Tools: Unified Dimensionless Cutting Framework

 This repository contains the official source code, benchmark scripts, and raw experimental datasets for the **UDCF Profiler v3.1** and the **Instrumented Pendulum Rig v2.1**.

 This package is designed to ensure full reproducibility of the results presented in the associated manuscript, specifically Tables 1–4 and Figures 3 and 4.

 ## 📊 Project Overview
-The Universal Dimensionless Cutting Framework (UDCF) utilizes a dimensionless efficiency index ($\eta$) to predict phenomenological outcomes (Severance vs. Deformation) across multi-scale cutting scenarios.
+The Unified Dimensionless Cutting Framework (UDCF) utilises a dimensionless separation index ($\eta$) to predict phenomenological outcomes (Severance vs. Deformation) across multi-scale cutting scenarios.

 The core governing equation used in these tools is: η = kY [(m v²) / (2 d τult A)], where m is mass, v is velocity, d is thickness, τult is ultimate shear strength, A is contact area, and kY is Systemic Energy Recovery Factor.

 ## 📁 Repository Structure
 - `/scripts`:
-    - `udcf_benchmark.py`: Python script to reproduce the calculation of η for all experimental trials and theoretical extrapolations.
+    - `udcf_benchmark.py`: Python script to reproduce the calculation of $\eta$ for all experimental trials and theoretical extrapolations.
 - `/data`:
     - `raw_per_trial_table1.csv`: The 5-trial repeat dataset used for statistical validation of material "fingerprints."
     - `extrapolation_100_trials.csv`: The comprehensive 100-trial dataset covering scenarios from surgical scalpels to industrial shredders.